totemstech/neuraln/README.md

 With Node.js and the V8, it is not possible to work with large datasets since the maximum allowed memory is around 512MB for 32-bits machines and 1GB for 64-bits machines.
-When you are working with datasets of several gigabytes, it fast becomes difficult to train you network with all your data.
+When you are working with datasets of several gigabytes, it quickly becomes difficult to train you network with all your data.

 NeuralN allows you to use datasets as big as your memory can contain.

 #### Multi-Threaded

-Working with large datasets increase the performances of your final network, but the learning period can sometimes last several days or even weeks to obtain good results.
+Working with large datasets increases the performances of your final network, but the learning period can sometimes take up several days or even weeks to obtain good results.

-With the multithread training method of NeuralN, you can simply divide the needed time, by training your network simultaneously on different parts of your dataset.
-The results of each iterations are then combined.
+With the multi-threaded training method of NeuralN, you can significantly reduce the duration of the learning phase, by training your network simultaneously on different parts of your dataset.
+The results of each iteration are then combined.

 ## Install